civiform/civiform/env-var-docs/parser-package/README.md

   '[index-list(#index-lists)'.
-- `mode`: Determines where the variable is set and displayed. `HIDDEN` vars are set in the environment and not visible to admins, `ADMIN_READABLE` vars are set in the environment and displayed to the admin in the Settings UI.
+- `mode`: Determines where the variable is set and displayed. `HIDDEN` vars are set in the environment and not visible to admins, `ADMIN_READABLE` vars are set in the environment and displayed to the admin in the Settings UI, `ADMIN_WRITEABLE` vars are set by CiviForm admins in the CiviForm UI.
 - `required`: If the environment variable is required to be set.
 If the `required` field is not set, the environment variable is not required.
 - `values`: If `type` is string, a list of valid strings can be provided.
 If